mpuening/learn-jakartaee/README.md

 If you are looking for examples of Jakarta EE 8, [click here](https://github.com/mpuening/learn-jakartaee/tree/jakartaee8).

+Currently, this project is at Jakarta EE 10 (milestone) specification.
+TomEE is not complete yet.
+One feature I am waiting for is updated JSP taglib name spaces (jakarta.tags.core).

 > **Note**
 > There are Maven Archetypes of some of these projects available at
 > https://github.com/mpuening/maven-archetypes